miadugas/Muze-Messenger/README.md

 # Muze-Messenger
 Realtime Jamstack chat application.
 A realtime chat Jamstack application with server side deployed to Heroku and client side deployed to Netlify & Github.
 This standalone application can be easily integrated into existing or new builds.
-Tools used: React.js, Node.js, Express.js, SocketIO, Heroku, Netlify
+Tools used: React.js, Node.js, Express.js, SocketIO, Heroku, Netlify.
+A Collaboration with Kyle Lahr and Lucy Palmer

 ![Image of Muze-Messenger](https://github.com/miadugas/Muze-Messenger/blob/master/Screen%20Shot%202020-03-27%20at%209.30.03%20AM.png)